Climber

 Plant in rich, well-drained soil near a sturdy support.
 Train main canes horizontally — this triggers more blooms.
 Prune in late winter.
 Feed regularly during the growing season.

-See climbing roses in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring climbing roses alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring climbing roses alongside companion plants.

 Frequently Asked Questions